HQ20/contracts/contracts/drafts/dao/README.md

 ## Usage

-00. Invest in this `DAO` and get dao tokens in return.
+1. Investors are accepted into the DAO during the investor rounds.
+The initial one is executed with `DAO.openIssuance()`, callable only by the DAO owner.
+After the initial investor round additional investors can be welcomed by opening another investor round.
+To do that you need to call `DAO.reopenInvestorRound()`

+Any individual can invest ether in this DAO by calling `DAO.invest()` during an investor round.
+Once the investor round is complete, and if the investor round is succesful, they will be allowed to call `DAO.withdraw()` to get their allotted DAO tokens in return.

 You will use these tokens for voting purposes.

-0. You can restart the funding round for the DAO at any time after the initial funding round is over.

 1. Propose funding `venture`.
 You can suggest to the `DAO` an `venture` to fund with `amount` ether.
 The `venture` contract must be of type `IssuanceEth`.